 Supplies You Need

+- Decide on what decoupage medium to use.
 You can buy a product made especially for decoupaging, such as Mod Podge or Collage Pauge.
-You should have at least one of those in your craft cupboard, but in a pinch, slightly diluted white school glue will do.
+You should have at least one of those in your craft cupboard, but in a pinch, slightly diluted white glue will do.

 - Tweezers: Tweezers are sometimes a great help when it comes to positioning small pictures.